kittykatattack/ga/README.md

 tutorial ahead.
 If you've never made a game before, the tutorials are the best place to start.

+Ga is "finsihed" software.
+It's perfect and bug-free, which is why there have been so few recent updates.
+Go ahead and use it - forever!

 ### Table of contents:
 1. [Features](#features)
 2. [The Plugins](#plugins)